Editorial note:

 Link to abstract.

-Stress, Fear & Wellfare
+Stress, Fear & Welfare

 A systematic review of published research on fear and aggression in dogs and cats in veterinary settings, examining evidence on prevalence, contributing factors, and approaches (including low-stress handling and environmental modifications) that may reduce distress during clinical visits.